 Procedures include traditional valve surgery and minimally invasive options such as Transcatheter Aortic Valve Replacement (TAVR), Transcatheter Mitral Valve Repair (TMVR) and WATCHMAN, a proven alternative to long term Warfarin therapy for stroke risk reduction in patients with nonvalvular Atrial Fibrillation (AF).

-Learn more about Cardiac Surgery at Wellstar
+Learn more about cardiac surgery at Wellstar.

 Our nationally recognized cardiovascular team works closely with heart and vascular surgeons and specialists to provide comprehensive, coordinated heart care at medical offices and hospitals throughout the state of Georgia.
 Our goal is to help you understand what to expect and how to achieve your best heart health.

-Learn more about Cardiology at Wellstar.
+Learn more about general cardiology at Wellstar.